-Measurement, reporting, and verification (MRV) play a crucial role in ensuring the credibility of emissions reduction programs, enhancing the value of clean cooking initiatives as sources of climate finance (CCA et al., 2022).
-Advances in the measurement of fuel use, has allowed for new methodologies for calculating carbon emission reductions with greater accuracy.
-The new Gold Standard (GS) methodology (2022, revised), developed by MECS and Climate Impact Partners) quantifies GHG impacts through the direct metering or measurement of electricity or fuel use, and applies to almost all MEC appliances including LPG, electric, biogas, and bioethanol cookstoves (Bricknell & Leach, 2024).
-According to recent studies, metered cooking devices offer the most robust evidence demonstrating GHG emission reductions and have the greatest abatement potential and health benefits (Stritzke et al., 2023; Gill-Wiehl et al., 2024).
-Notable examples of the application of the GS metered methodology in the clean cooking sector are the ATEC 'Cook to Earn' scheme whereby data-backed carbon payments are 100% linked to actual use and can be verified at any point, boosting their transparency.
-Additionally, a portion of the received carbon credits goes to the end-users as an incentive to encourage continued use and displacement of alternative (largely biomass-based) fuels (Batchelor, 2022).
+methodology (2022, revised) (developed by MECS and Climate Impact Partners) quantifies GHG impacts through the direct metering or measurement of electricity or fuel use, and applies to almost all MEC appliances including LPG, electric, biogas, pellet and bioethanol cookstoves (Bricknell & Leach, 2024).

+According to recent studies, metered cooking devices offer the most robust evidence demonstrating GHG emission reductions and have the greatest abatement potential and health benefits (Stritzke et al., 2023; Gill-Wiehl et al., 2024) and thus the clearest route to high integrity carbon credits.
+A notable example of the application of the GS metered methodology in the clean cooking sector is the ATEC 'Cook to Earn' scheme whereby data-backed carbon payments are 100% linked to actual use and can be verified at any point, boosting their transparency.
+Additionally, under this scheme a portion of the received carbon credits goes to the end-users as an incentive to encourage continued use and displacement of alternative (largely biomass-based) fuels (Batchelor, 2022).
+A key expectation from metered cooking carbon projects is that their high integrity will lead to premium prices.
+Price data are rarely public, but EcoSafi recently announced they had achieved USD 30 per tCO2e, using the GS methodology (Carbon Pulse, 2024).

 Despite complexities in quantifying emissions reductions, carbon financing has undeniably transformed the clean cooking sector, making cookstoves more accessible, profitable, and impactful in mitigating GHG emissions.
-With new technological developments and more robust methodologies, and with concerted efforts to address challenges and uphold integrity, carbon finance holds immense potential in realizing universal access to clean cooking while mitigating the climate crisis.
+With new technological developments, more robust methodologies and the wider moves to dMRV, and with concerted efforts to address challenges and uphold integrity, carbon finance holds immense potential in realizing universal access to clean cooking while mitigating the climate crisis.

-CASE STUDY - Digital Innovations for Financing Green Technology Infrastructure in Africa
+Box 7: Digital Innovations for Financing Green Technology Infrastructure in Africa